 - If there is a pain along the front of the bone of your lower leg called as shin splints

-- If there is trauma of the bones after an accident such as hip bones
+- If there is trauma to the bones after an accident such as hip bones

-- To detect some abnormalities related to leukaemia and lymphoma.
+- To detect some abnormalities related to leukemia and lymphoma.